 Between PIFBS, Wilson, Nike, and New Era, more than $30,000 worth of equipment was donated to the cause.

 In 2015 when Don Mattingly was the manager of the Los Angeles Dodgers, Pitch In For Baseball Baseball & Softball launched its partnership with the Dodgers organization.
 Mattingly at the time had a baseball bat company, which he was looking to liquidate.
 As a result, Mattingly donated equipment to PIFBS, and PIFBS supported the launch of Mattingly RBI (now called Evansville RBI) along with Mattingly Charities.
-Mattingly Charities provides support to organizations who administer educational advancement, social development, and athletic programs for underserved youth in the Evansville, IN community.
+Mattingly Charities provides support to organizations that administer educational advancement, social development, and athletic programs for underserved youth in the Evansville, IN community.

 Mattingly played 14 seasons of Major League Baseball – all with the New York Yankees – from 1982-1995.
 He was a six-time All-Star, nine-time Gold Glove winner, and 1985 American League MVP.
 Mattingly is currently the manager of the Miami Marlins.